elixirscript/elixirscript/README.md

 The following are defined but incomplete:

 * quote - Currently ignores `:location` and `:context` options
-* try - Missing an implementation for the `else` block
 * bitstring - Implemented, but no pattern matching support yet

 #### Most of the Standard Library isn't defined yet